 A lot of different factors influence how much do photographers make.
-Some of these include the type of work performed, the number of sessions required or even the number of prints and touchups.
+These include the type of work performed, the number of sessions required, or even the number of prints and touch-ups.
 There are multiple ways to figure out how much to charge for photography based on the output that you are delivering to the client.
-However, make sure that you factor in your base costs and expenses and make sure that your photography pricing plan is profitable, all things considered.
+However, make sure that you factor in your base costs and expenses and make sure that your photography pricing plan is profitable post accounting.

 Cost of running your photography business:

 Figure out all your input costs.
 Before answering the question - How much to charge for photography services; make sure you have put together a cost blueprint.
 From fixed expenses to variable costs – document everything.

 The cost of running your photography business will include:

 - Equipment costs - cameras, lenses, lighting equipment.
 Be sure to factor in wear and tear and repair/replacement costs.